Spring Boot: integration of JSON binding libraries

 Spring Boot and Gson

 Gson is another known JSON binding library for Java.
-It is less popular than Jackson due to many limitations.
-One important limitation is that Gson, by design, only considers object fields and not JavaBean properties (getSomething/setSomething methods).
+However, it is less popular than Jackson due to many limitations.
+One significant limitation is that Gson, by design, only considers object fields and not JavaBean properties (getSomething/setSomething methods).
 However, Gson is still a viable solution for JSON binding in Spring Boot applications.

-In Spring Boot 2.x and 3.x there is no specific “starter” dependency for Gson.
-It is sufficient to have the Gson library “in classpath” and Spring Boot automatically picks it up.
+In Spring Boot 2.x and 3.x, there is no specific “starter” dependency for Gson.
+Having Gson on the classpath is enough for Spring Boot to automatically consider it.
 You should also exclude the spring-boot-starter-json

 dependency.
 Thus, the typical configuration in a Maven pom.xml